International Applicant FAQs

 - Yes.
-All transcripts need to be submitted in English and carry the official seal from your University.
-Transcripts should be sent to our Department in a sealed envelope by the University or directly from the University through secure electronic correspondence.
+All transcripts must be submitted in English and carry the official seal of your University.
+Transcripts should be sent to our department in a sealed envelope by the University, or directly from the University through secure electronic correspondence.

-- Can I submit letters of recommendation which are written in a language other than English?
+- Can I submit letters of recommendation that are written in a language other than English?

 - What is the best way to have my letters of recommendation submitted?

 - Letters of recommendation can be submitted online by your recommenders, or hard copies can be sent directly to the department.
 Both are equally acceptable.
-Please make sure you have 3 submissions by the established date of requirement, December 1, 2014.
+Please make sure you have 3 submissions by the established date of requirement, which is December 1st.